-The first thing to consider when it comes to car wheels is the material they are made of Usually, car wheels are made of chrome, aluminum or alloy – a mixture of aluminum and magnesium.
+The first thing to consider when it comes to car wheels is the material they are made of.
+Usually, car wheels are made of chrome, aluminum, or alloy – a mixture of aluminum and magnesium.

 Even though the name suggests so, chrome wheels aren’t made entirely out of it – you’ll most likely find steel or aluminum coated in chrome.
 The reason behind this practice is the fact that wheels made entirely of chrome cost too much, making them sit on shelves because drivers cannot afford them or aren’t willing to pay the price, thus seeking cheaper alternatives.
 Hence the many alternatives.
-And, rightly so since chrome wheels are quite the popular choice among car enthusiast since they are widely considered the most beautiful type of car wheels.
-If you want to make your car more aesthetically pleasing than it already is, one of the cheapest options is to just replace its wheels for chrome ones.
+And, rightly so since chrome wheels are quite the popular choice among car enthusiasts since they are widely considered the most beautiful type of car wheels.
+If you want to make your car more aesthetically pleasing than it already is, one of the cheapest options is to just replace its wheels with chrome ones.
 Their shiny surface makes them eye-catchy, but more than that, they are also less prone to rusting than other types of wheels.
 In that sense, their maintenance is made easier for the car owner, despite requiring a lot of attention to remove dirt and debris.
 However, once you’ve had that taken care of, you only need to polish them thoroughly to give them back their natural shine and your car will take on its new and improved look.

 Aside from chrome wheels, there are also those made out of aluminum – cast or forged.
-Cast aluminum wheels are made by pouring molten aluminum into a one-piece mold, whereas forged aluminum ones are manufactured by applying extremely high force to the base wheel material in a contained dye.
+Cast aluminum wheels are made by pouring molten aluminum into a one-piece mould, whereas forged aluminum ones are manufactured by applying extremely high force to the base wheel material in a contained dye.
 In either case, they allow for less cracking, while forged aluminum wheels are also able to withstand extreme pressure.
 Moreover, aluminum wheels are lighter than those made of chrome at the same time offering the driver better vehicle handling and excellent tire uniformity.

 Another major thing to consider when buying car wheels is their size.
-It goes without saying that a purchase of a new car includes wheels specific – or at the very least, perfect – for that make and model.
-However, if you are looking to REPLACE wheels on your car, you have to make sure that the new wheels are close in diameter as the original wheels – in other words, your new wheel and tire need to be as close in diameter as your old wheel and tire.
+A purchase of a new car includes wheels specific – or at the very least, perfect – for that make and model.
+However, if you are looking to REPLACE wheels on your car, you have to make sure that the new wheels are close in diameter to the original wheels – in other words, your new wheel and tire need to be as close in diameter as your old wheel and tire.

-- You won’t have to spend more money to make additional modifications to your car and/or wheels to make them fit
+You won’t have to spend more money to make additional modifications to your car and/or wheels to make them fit

-- You won’t risk your safety since you will have control over your vehicle on the road.
+You won’t risk your safety since you will have control over your vehicle on the road.

 Nevertheless, the common practice among drivers is to buy bigger wheels than they originally had on their vehicles.

-Why, you ask?
+Why do you ask?